ART 112A – Digital Design – Fall 2017

 Friday, 1pm-4:50pm Valhalla, HAAB Rm 403

-Welcome Digital Design Students – We will be working with 2D, interactive designs, 3d printing and motion graphics.
-Looking forward to hearing your ideas.
-You will get an email from me through Blackboard to help you get started.
-Peruse my actual RESOURCES page lots of cool stuff!!
+Welcome Digital Design Students – We will be working with 2D animation, interactive design, 3D printing and motion graphics.
+I am looking forward to hearing your ideas.
+You will get an email to login into Blackboard and get started.
+Peruse my actual RESOURCES page on this blog lots of cool stuff!!

 An exploration of basic elements and principles of two-dimensional design with an emphasis on the digital environment.
 Topics include line, shape, color, texture and pattern, rhythm, and sequence.
 Projects cover static, time-based, and interactive elements.
 Software includes Adobe Illustrator and Flash.
 No previous experience necessary.
 Center for the Digital Arts, Peekskill Extension Center.Contact hrs: 4.